TourmalineCore/to-dos-api-cpp/docs/technologies.md

 - **Clang** is often preferred in modern C++ projects because of its more readable and informative error messages, which speeds up debugging and easier for developers.
 - **Clang** provides better compliance with modern C++ standards and faster support for new language features.
 - **Clang** modular architecture and extensibility make it easy to fit into modern tools for static analysis, automatic formatting, and other integrations.
+- **Clang** uses the most popular developer tools for automatic formatting and linting to be used in the project. **GCC** does not have such close integration with them.
 - **GCC** remains the most reliable and productive solution with proven stability and is widely used.
 Therefore, it can be kept as a fallback compiler for extended compatibility.

 ## Build system